Skip to main content

 Clem Jones Centre for Regenerative Medicine

-The Centre also supports studies in the broader field of regenerative medicine and stem cell biology, extending to tissue engineering, tissue regeneration, biomaterials, intelligent drug delivery, immunity and inflammation, and advanced surgery.
+In addition to retinal research, the Centre supports broader studies in regenerative medicine, stem cell biology, and vision science.
+Our work spans areas such as tissue engineering, tissue regeneration, biomaterials, advanced drug design and delivery, immunity and inflammation, and disease modelling.

 Key focus areas